neondatabase/website/content/docs/extensions/hnsw.md

 ## Tuning the HNSW algorithm

-The `m`, `efSearch`, and `efConstruction` are parameters control the behavior of the HNSW algorithm.
+The following options allow you to tune the HNSW algorithm for speed and accuracy, according to your requirements.

-- `m`: Defines the maximum number of bi-directional links (also referred to as "edges") created for each node in the graph during graph construction.
-A higher value increases recall but also the memory consumption and construction time.
+- `m`: Defines the maximum number of bi-directional links (also referred to as "edges") created for each node during graph construction.
+A higher value increases accuracy (recall) but also increases the size of the index in memory and index construction time.
-- `efSearch`: Defines the size of the dynamic list used during the search phase.
-The setting  influences the trade-off between query speed and accuracy (recall).
-A higher `efSearch` value  increases the accuracy but also query time.
+- `efSearch`: Defines the size of the dynamic list used during search.
+This setting influences the trade-off between query accuracy (recall) and speed.
+A higher `efSearch` value increases accuracy at the cost of speed.
-- `efConstruction`: This is the size of the dynamic list used during the construction phase.
-It influences the trade-off between the index quality and the construction speed.
-A higher value of efConstruction will improve the quality of the index but also increase the construction time. .
-A high `efConstruction` value creates a higher quality graph and offers more accurate search results, but it also means the index building process takes longer. (e.g., `efsearch=16`)
+- `efConstruction`: Defines the size of the dynamic list used during graph construction.
+This setting influences the trade-off between index quality and construction speed.
+A higher value  improves index quality at the cost of construction time.
+A high `efConstruction` value creates a higher quality graph and offers more accurate search results, but it means index construction takes longer. (e.g., `efsearch=16`)

-These parameters allow you to tune the HNSW algorithm according to your specific needs.
-For example, if you need to prioritize speed over accuracy, you might choose lower values for `m` and `efSearch`.
+For example, if you need to prioritize speed over accuracy, you would lower values for `m` and `efSearch`.
 On the other hand, if you need to prioritize accuracy over speed, you might choose higher values.
 A high value produces more accurate search results but at the cost of increased search time.
 This value should be equal or larger than k (the number of nearest neighbors you want your search to return). (e.g., `efsearch=64`)

 ## Comparing the hnsw extension to pg_vector